 Grab a free printable Halloween emergent reader for your kids today (you can find it at the bottom of this post).
-So much early learning takes place with simple books like this!
+They’ll make a great addition to your Halloween activities for preschoolers.

 Are you following Fun-A-Day’s Halloween Pinterest board?